topaz1008/ffmpeg-any/examples/README.md

    3. `DELETE_COMMAND_CONTENT` - the template for a delete command.
 3. You can optionally override `deleteFile()`, `addCommand()` `writeFileSync()` functions if you need to.

-Here is an example of creating a simple test output file.
+Here is an example of creating a simple text output file.

 ```javascript
 // Step 1